elerac/structuredlight/README.md

 decode    = stripe.decode(imgs_code)
 ```

+## Tips
-## How to binarize a grayscale image?
+### How to binarize a grayscale image
 Some of the code (Binary, Gray, XOR, ...) needs to binarize.
 This program provides three methods.
 [See the wiki for details.](https://github.com/elerac/structuredlight/wiki#how-to-binarize-a-grayscale-image)

+### How to display images in full screen
+When you use structured light, you'll need a full screen display from a projector or display.
+[Here is a program to display the image in full screen.](https://github.com/elerac/fullscreen)